 If you have already read 'Part 1,' good job!
 You've been with AP for the long haul!
 Go ahead and read on, faithful follower.

 My how things have changed.
 In the original OLTRTA article, I compared numbers for the NPSL, PDL, and Premier League of America.
 The PLA, while still playing, has been getting the shaft recently, losing it's best teams to higher leagues.
 They are still playing, and fortunately, still growing, but I've removed them from this article since they are still very much a regional league.
 The point of this article is to cover the cost of joining a USASA recognized 'National Amateur League.'

-Replacing the PLA are the United Premier Soccer League, or UPSL for short, and the Champions Soccer League USA, or CSL USA.
+Replacing the PLA is the United Premier Soccer League, or UPSL for short.
 This past year they have gone from a strictly California based league to more of a national presence, with playing teams in Florida, expansion teams in the Northeast, and a thriving conference in Colorado.

 What I'm hoping to do here is present the prices, differences, and pros and cons of each league not just to satisfy the curiosity of the average reader, but also to make things easier on prospective owners and ownership groups.
 To that end I hope you Like, Share, Comment and Re-tweet the crap out of this to make sure it reaches as many people as possible.

 Annual Membership Dues: $500

 Season Fee: $2,000 per season